Brian Sinclair (veterinary surgeon): Later life and death

 Sinclair was interviewed on 21 October 1980 by Sue MacGregor when Woman's Hour broadcast from Harrogate.
 However, he had begun to lose weight, and was admitted to St James's University Hospital, Leeds, for tests.
-His condition worsened until a new consultant was appointed to aid with a diagnosis.
-It was thought he was suffering from a rare pituitary gland disorder, and consequently, a range of drugs were prescribed.
-His condition improved but he had to remain on steroids for the rest of his life.
+It was thought he was suffering from a rare pituitary gland disorder.
 He had been suffering from circulatory problems for some time and a visit to Australia had to be cancelled.
-He was also due to appear as the lead speaker at the centennial annual meeting of the New York State Veterinary Medical Society, but he had a heart attack on 13 December 1988, and died at Leeds General Infirmary, aged 73 years.
+He was also due to appear at the centennial annual meeting of the New York State Veterinary Medical Society, but he had a heart attack on 13 December 1988, and died at Leeds General Infirmary, aged 73 years.

 A requiem was held on 19 December 1988 at St Robert's, Harrogate, attended by Sinclair's brother and Wight.
 Interment followed at Stonefall cemetery in Harrogate.
 He and Wight had been life-long friends and had met almost every week in a bookshop at Harrogate.
 His death was an emotional blow to Wight and he would later say that "Brian [Sinclair] may have been a practical joker for most of his life ... but, beneath that hilarious veneer, was a sound and dependable man.
 A true friend in every sense of the word."
-His wife remained friends with the Wights, meeting them at Harrogate each week for tea.
-She died at Harrogate on 10March 2001, aged 84 years, with her funeral also taking place at StRobert's on 16March 2001.
-They were survived by their three daughters, Anthea, Christine, and Diana.
+He was survived by his wife and their three daughters.